kvadityasrivatsa/mern_stack_dev/README.md

 		- Status

-Although there's still a long way to go, MineCart™ will keep being developed, and hopefully come to the rescue of the histel dwellers in solving this age old problem ;)
+Although there's still a long way to go, MineCart™ will keep being developed, and hopefully come to the rescue of the hostel dwellers in solving this age old problem ;)

 NOTICE: All rights of MineCart™ are reserved solely by KV Aditya Srivatsa®.
 Any attempts at
 		plagiarism will be dealt with serious repercussions.